 Amadeus (1984).

-This movie is about Wolfgang Amadeus Mozart, a real-life genius composter in the late 1700s.
+This tape is about Wolfgang Amadeus Mozart, a real-life genius composter in the late 1700s.
 The story revolves around the rivalry between Mozart and Antonio Salieri.
 The composers are about as opposite as they can get, Mozart living a wild, party lifestyle and Salieri being deeply religious and conservative.
 Still, Salieri is jealous of Mozart and plots against him.

 Based on a true story.